Starches & Grains

 Lo mein is another popular and delicious Chinese noodle dish you can find at almost any Chinese restaurant.
 It translates to “tossed or mixed” noodles.
 So what’s the difference between chow mein vs. lo mein?

-While these noodles are also tossed with sauce and other add-ins in a stir fry, they remain soft and chewy.
+While these noodles are also tossed with sauce and other add-ins in a stir fry, they remain soft and chewy — one of the key attributes you’ll want to look out for when deciding between chow mein vs. lo mein.
 The noodles are pre-cooked, so they tend to enter the wok near the end of cooking.

-The key feature of lo mein is the sauce.
-It’s a sweet and savory sauce made from soy sauce, garlic, sesame oil and oyster sauce (alongside other ingredients), and it coats the noodles and add-ins perfectly.
+Another difference is in the sauce.
+In lo mein, the sweet and savory sauce — made from soy sauce, garlic, sesame oil and oyster sauce (alongside other ingredients) — coats the noodles and add-ins perfectly.
+Chow mein is much lighter on sauce, using very little, if any at all.

 lo mein